Word@Work, Let God's Word energise your working day!

 Matthew 12:38-40

-The sick people who were healed needed no convincing: Jesus was God's Messiah.
-But the religious leaders did not want any Messiah from God: they wanted to have power over the people.
-So they were trying to find any reason to accuse Him in order to get rid of Him.
-But at the same time they were also intrigued, wondering how He did His miracles, as though He was some kind of illusionist or fairground curiosity.
+The sick people who were healed needed no convincing: Jesus had God’s authority and must be from God, possibly the Messiah (John 9:30-33).
+But the religious leaders did not want any Messiah from God: they believed it was their right to have power over the people.
+So they were trying to find any reason to accuse Him in order to get rid of Him (Luke 22:2).
+But, at the same time, they were also intrigued, wondering how He did His miracles, as though He was some kind of illusionist or fairground curiosity.
+King Herod had the same mindset (Luke 23:8).

 Jesus Is Greater